Picos de Europa Hiking Tours, Spain

 The highest parts of the ranges are where limestone pavements and jagged peaks are the home to wild creatures such as mountain Chamoix (locally know as Rebeccos), Griffon Vultures and Golden Eagles.
 Brown bears and wolves still inhabit these mountains.
 The daily walking is very varied and will range from valley walks to hikes high above the tree line.
 Some walks will find us passing through remote villages where time seems to have stood still and the luxuries of the 21st century are only just beginning to appear, such as paved roads and electricity.

-To reach the highest parts of the central range, there is a spectacular cable car that whisks us up over 2,500 feet in one sweep, making the very high tops much more easily accessible for day hikes.
+To reach the highest parts of the central range, there is a spectacular cable car that whisks us up over 2,500 feet in one sweep, making the very high tops much more accessible for day hikes.

-The climate here in early summer is very pleasant, between 18C and 27C.
-In June, the wild flowers are at their very peak and the burgeoning fruits of the land are bountiful; walnuts, grapes, apples, figs and chestnuts are all preparing their fruit.
+The climate here in September is very pleasant, between 17C and 25C.
+In September, the burgeoning fruits of the land are bountiful; walnuts, grapes, apples, figs and chestnuts are all preparing their fruit.

 Perhaps the most stunning things to observe are the breath taking scenery and wildlife – and the flora of the wild hay meadows (calcareous) is particularly lovely.
 We will see many species of wild orchids and other wild flowers and beautiful grasses.
 Right, the incredible trickster, the Bee Orchid.

-The hospitality at Casa Gustavo is superb; the house can accommodate up to 14 people and has a variety of rooms, each with its own individual character.
+The hospitality at El Corcal is welcoming.
+The hostal can accommodate up to 20 people and has a variety of rooms, each with its own individual character.

 The food is excellent, provincial and international dishes are prepared especially for us.
 Evening meals are often taken outside in the vine covered courtyard.
 You certainly will not be hungry or thirsty!
 Picnic lunches are included on all walking days.

-Meeting and drop off point is Bilbao Airport.
+Meeting and drop off point is Bilbao or Stansted Airport.
+Transport is provided, including collection and return from/to Santander or Bilbao Airport.

 For photos from our Picos and other Walking Tours please go to our Facebook page.